Ever bought a car from an energy company?

 We wanted to work with a group of people who could experience driving an EV for the first time, so we could capture their real reactions and make something truly authentic.
 We used customer and persona data to be able to find digital influencers who had the audiences we wanted to speak to.

-In total, we used nine influencers across five Electric Adventures episodes.
+In total, we used nine influencers across six Electric Adventures episodes.
 And collectively, their combined audience across all their social media channels is 20 million people.

 Here’s who we worked with:

 The Michalaks are a young family of four from Bath who create beautifully produced, creative YouTube videos every Sunday about their daily life.
 We challenged them to try their absolute hardest to have a relaxing family road trip to Cornwall, over Easter.
 We gave them a Tesla and asked them to make it all the way to Land’s End.
 As well as featuring in the brand film, they made this beautiful vlog about their trip too.

 Colin is a superstar inventor/maker/stuntman and filmmaker.
 He builds seemingly impossible things and produces amazing YouTube videos to show his processes.
 We wanted him to create something using only battery power while on a quest to discover how impressive batteries are nowadays.
 See if he blew himself up in his episode.